Perhaps two of the most common questions we are asked are….

 Wiki Camps have chosen to display their points of interest on the main map and use a filter and generic map marker to identify them.

-FRC have a separate filter for this function which allows the user to select only the points of interest they are interested in.
+Free Range Camping has a separate filter for this function which allows the user to select only the points of interest they are interested in.
 This information is sourced from Google Maps and provides specific category icons depicting such things and keeping them separate for easy identification and not clogging your map.
 For e.g. If you wished to find a bank or ATM nearby your current location, you can populate the map with only those choices and see immediately what each icon represents.

 Filter out and show only points of interest you require.
 E.g. ATM’s nearby